nehashaikh1812/Identification-of-Personal-Loan-Acceptors-R/README.md

 Also, for evaluating the model performance, take a look at the confusion matrix.
 Metrics like accuracy and error rate can be calculated from there.

+Using the formulas -

+error rate = (No. of False positives + No. of False Negatives) / total number of records   AND

+accuracy = 1 - error rate

+the model acheived an accuracy of 98.7% on the test set.